 Do I have to use oats?

-No, you can substitute crushed graham crackers or more pretzels.
+No, you can substitute crushed graham crackers or more pretzels for a different texture.

 Why do the balls need to be frozen?

-Freezing helps them hold their shape during coating.
+Freezing helps them hold their shape during coating and ensures they stay intact.

 Can I use store-bought caramel?

-Yes, store-bought works great, but homemade adds depth.
+Yes, store-bought works great, but homemade caramel adds a deeper flavor.

 Are these freezer-friendly?